derrabeh/coffeasy/README.md

 Remark:

-   This app is developed with flutter version 2.2.3 and have not been tested on latest version.
+   This app is developed with flutter version 2.2.3